-A traffic report, also known as a traffic impact analysis (TIA), is a study of the potential traffic impacts of a development on the surrounding transportation system.
+A traffic impact analysis or traffic report is a study of the potential traffic impacts of a development on the surrounding transportation system.
 The purpose of the study is to document the impacts and recommend on-site and off-site mitigation for those impacts.

 Level-One Traffic Report

-Level-One Traffic Reports are required for all new development, re-development or change of use projects.
+Level-One Traffic Reports are required for all new development, redevelopment or change of use projects, such as Planned Unit Development (LK), Preliminary Plat (LL) and Preliminary Short Plat (LN).
 Some of the items to be included in the report are:

 - Project Narrative

 - Existing Traffic Standard Nonconformities

 - Net New Trips

 - Sight Distance for Vehicles and Pedestrians